 Can I Use Oat Flour Instead of Oats?:

 Can you use oat flour or gluten-free all-purpose flour in place of oats?
 Yes, absolutely!
-Simply swap the oats for 1 ½ cups of oat flour or GF all-purpose flour.
+Simply swap the oats for 1 ยฝ cups of oat flour, or Gluten-Free all-purpose flour, or whole wheat flour if you don’t need the pancakes to be gluten-free.

 Add the rest of the ingredients for the pumpkin pancakes to the blender